willcholden/Duofingo/readme.md

 The second solution I introduced for this problem was the random forest "predict_proba" method.
 A user would receive credit for a correct sign only if the predictor was at least 35% confident that the user was indeed correct.
 This is helpful for similar signs like "u" and "r" where the only difference is a slight shift between the index and middle fingers.
 With these two methods in place, the predictor became extramely accurate when deciding to give credit or not.

+## How To Get Started

+To play this game yourself, run the following commands in a terminal window:

+`pip install -r requirements.txt`
+`python3 gameplay.py`

 ## Video Demonstrations

 ### Letters